 EFSA has concluded that all wild caught seawater and freshwater fish must be considered at risk of containing viable parasites of human health hazard if these products are to be eaten raw or almost raw.
 Consequently, an evaluation of new documentation that wild caught fish, whether from salt water or fresh water, is free from parasites should be based on an appropriate risk assessment.
-An assessment of whether fishery products from a fishing ground is likely to present a health hazard should take into account the prevalence, abundance, as well as species and geographical distributions of the parasites and their hosts together with results from monitoring systems and trends in parasite presence and abundance.
-It should also be noted that a Member State has to respect its obligation to notify any such national measure in accordance with Directive (EU) 2015/153519.
+An assessment of whether fishery products from a fishing ground is likely to present a health hazard should take into account the prevalence, abundance, as well as species and geographical distributions of the parasite presence and abundance.
+It should also be noted that a Member State has to respect its obligation to notify any such national measure in accordance with Directive (EU) 2015/1535.